 If you operate a non-residential facility that prepares and serves food, you need a grease removal system.
 Do not wait until you experience problems with block lines or sewer backups at your facility.
 You can contact the Columbus City Utilities to learn how to become compliant.

-The Columbus City Utilities will work with your facility to ensure that you have installed the proper equipment and are using it efficiently.
 There may already be a grease trap or interceptor installed at your facility of which you are not aware.
-There are also some simple steps that can be done that will significantly reduce or eliminate FOG from entering your plumbing system.
+There are also some simple steps that can be done that will significantly reduce or eliminate FROG from entering your plumbing system.

 There is a 25% standard rule for determining acceptable levels of waste that accumulate in your grease trap or interceptor.
 This means when the trap or interceptor has accumulated waste accounting for 25% of its wetted depth, the device needs to be cleaned.

-Businesses may find that preventing FOG from entering their plumbing systems and City sewers will save money by reducing plumbing related problems.
+Businesses may find that preventing FROG from entering their plumbing systems and City sewers will save money by reducing plumbing related problems.

-Establishments that fail to comply with the Columbus City Utilities FOG management policy by discharging FOG to the City sewers could be required to install additional grease removal equipment or may be fined for non-compliance.
+Establishments that fail to comply with the Columbus City Utilities FROG management policy by discharging FROG to the City sewers could be required to install additional grease removal equipment or may be fined for non-compliance.